kranthi90597/BankFolio/README.md

 - Role-Based Access Control to differentiate Admin and Customer responsibilities.
 - Scalable backend powered by Spring Boot and a user-friendly frontend using React.

+## Features
+### Authentication
+- Random password generation during account creation.
+- Login system for Admin and Customer roles.
+- Secure storage of passwords in the database.